wenqingmao/Python-Learning-Practice/README.md

 # Python-Learning-Practice
-A modeling competition when I first learned Python
+An record of model competition as a Python beginner